Search our website

 Pension Sharing Orders: What You Need to Know

-If you’re facing divorce, the idea of splitting your pension can feel overwhelming.
+If you are facing divorce, the idea of dividing your pension can feel overwhelming.

-Establishing the value of pensions within this context is crucial for achieving an equitable financial settlement in divorce that upholds the financial interests of both parties involved.
+Establishing the value of pensions is crucial in order to achieve an equitable financial settlement in divorce.

 What is a pension sharing order?

-The process begins with a court order specifying the division percentage or amount.
-Upon approval, the pension provider divides the pension, providing both spouses with independent financial security post-divorce.
+The process begins with a court order and accompanying pension sharing annex specifying the percentage or amount of the pension to be shared.

 Why is a pension sharing order important after divorce?